xavidelamo/mgci-docs/docs/source/overview.rst

 If the country/region has no mountain area, it will be assigned value NA

-.. [#]IPBES defines land degradation as “the many human-caused processes that drive the decline or loss in biodiversity, ecosystem functions or ecosystem services in any terrestrial and associated aquatic ecosystems” (IPBES, 2018)
+..
+[1]IPBES defines land degradation as “the many human-caused processes that drive the decline or loss in biodiversity, ecosystem functions or ecosystem services in any terrestrial and associated aquatic ecosystems” (IPBES, 2018)

 **Disaggregation:**